 Follow up (without being annoying), otherwise you’re throwing away all the research you did in the first place.

+Cold emails are a great way to start growing your business with new clientele.
 The more channels you have to proactively prospect for new business, the faster your agency can grow, the easier you can raise your rates, and the less you’ll have to stress about unstable cash flow.
-And cold email is a great way to get started, because when done right, it’s one of the fastest ways to keep your pipeline full.
+When cold emailing is done right, it’s one of the fastest ways to keep your pipeline full.